mrc-ide/apothecary/README.md

 <!-- badges: end -->

 apothecary enables users to simulate models of SARS-CoV-2 epidemics with an explicit focus on exploring the impact of therapeutic interventions.
 This is done using an age-structured SEIR model that also explicitly considers healthcare capacity and disease severity.

+# Copyright and Licensing
+The source code for apothecary is licensed under the GPLv3, see LICENSE for more details.

+It is Copyright Imperial College of Science, Technology and Medicine.
+The lead developers are Charlie Whittaker and OJ Watson